 I then travelled high and wide through the Americas over the following 3 / 4 years, culminating with my most recent trip in 2014, when I travelled to Brazil for the first time.

 I and Gareth Evans, the other half of Xapiri, began in Venezuela before reaching the border of Brazil via the jungle and indigenous homeland of the Yanomami people.

 There, we learned about the Yanomami culture and visited many of their sacred sites.
 Next, we travelled deeper into the Brazilian Amazon, getting to know more indigenous people such as the Ticuna people who inhabit a large area of land on the Brazilian / Colombian border.

-Midlands Trade: Tell me how the Xapiri project started:
+Midlands T: Tell me how the Xapiri project started:

 Jack Wheeler: The idea of Xapiri was not born in the jungle but actually in our later visit to the coastal colonial town of Paraty where we met with Nina [Takerta] who has an indigenous art gallery there.

 She has 10 years of experience, making connections and working with the indigenous people and their art.
-She was also the first person to do this kind of work in Paraty and is at the forefront of developing the appreciation for the indigenous art in Brazil.
+She was also the first person to do this kind of work in Paraty and is at the forefront of developing an appreciation for indigenous art in Brazil.